 When we have a plan in place, we know what to expect and can feel more in control of our lives.

-Therefore, by reducing uncertainty, promoting focus, and enhancing control and balance, planning can help reduce stress and promote well-being both in personal and professional life.
+Therefore, by reducing uncertainty, promoting focus, and enhancing control and balance, planning promotes well-being.

 It also helps to avoid last-minute rushes and prevents burnout.
 This may help us not feel as overwhelmed and more assured in our capacity to deal with difficulties.